arunkumarshahi/react-ssr/README.md

 ## few important concept i want to highlight here
 - Define bable and webpack to genrate the bundle for react component
-- add appropriate script under build to build bundle and if require start the development server
+- add appropriate script under package.json to build bundle and if require start the development server
-- One important thing is webpack generate a html from template
+-  webpack generate a html from template and store at given location
  ```template: path.resolve( __dirname, 'src/index.html' )```

 - and this html is used to prepare server side markup